walkerlj0/Selenium_Course_Example_Code/tips/java/content/chapters/02-download-a-file.md

     }
 ```

 Our `setUp()` method is where the magic is happening in this example.
-In it we're creating a uniquely named temp directory, configuring a browser profile object (for Firefox in this case), and plying it with the necessary configuration parameters to make it automatically download the file where we want (e.g., the newly created temp directory).
+In it we're creating a uniquely named temp directory and configuring a browser profile object (for Firefox in this case).
+We are plying the profile object with the necessary configuration parameters to make Firefox automatically download the file where we want (e.g., the newly created temp directory).
+We then wrap the profile object inside of an "options" object that we pass on when creating the instance of Firefox.

 Here's a breakdown of each of the browser preferences being set: